 If your goal is to become a web developer, it’s a good idea to learn Bash (or Git Bash if you have a Windows operating system).
 Many programmers choose to navigate their computers using Bash or another command line interface.
 If you are at least familiar with Bash, you can communicate about this technology with other developers you work with.
 Using Bash or another CLI can speed up the development process, increasing your productivity, an advantage whether you are an employee at a company or doing freelancing or consulting work.

 Not only is learning Bash a good idea for your own workflow, but it’s also an in-demand skill.
-As of this writing, on LinkedIn there are over 14,000 job postings for roles in the United States that mention Bash.
+As of this writing, on Not only is learning Bash a good idea for your own workflow, but it’s also an in-demand skill.
+As of this writing, on LinkedIn, there are over 14,000 job postings for roles in the United States that mention Bash.
 These roles include technical writer, DevOps software development engineer, cloud architect, and data analyst.
 Glassdoor lists over 9,000 roles that mention Bash.
 As you learn Bash, you can make yourself more marketable for a variety of roles in technology.

 Let’s dig into the details of learning Bash.